latentfidelity/oozu/README.md

 - Expand battle mechanics (status effects, move variety, elemental bonuses).
 - Integrate more robust storage (SQL or Hasura) if persistence requirements grow.

 Have fun oozing!
-Contributions and ideas are welcome as we continue shaping the arena.
+Contributions and ideas are welcome as we continue shaping the world.